ergyunhasan/Spotify_Analysis/README.md

 I am still working on this analysis.

-The project will be added soon.
+The project will be completed soon.